fadoua1234/alx-system_engineering-devops/README.md

-This is the README file for the 0x01-shell_permissions directory.
+This is the README file for the 0x03-shell_variables_expansions.